chiamp/skill-expression-game-analysis/README.md

 ### How useful is skill score?
 The intuitive definition of the skill score for each player role is a measurement from 0 to 1 that tells you how much skill affects the outcome of the game for that specific player role.
 "How much skill affects the outcome of the game" is a little abstract and not concrete.

-Because the skill score is a ratio between the win rate of no-skill players and maximum skill players, the mathematical definition of the skill score for a specific player role in a game is **the maximum proportion of the win rate of that player role being attributed to skill**.
+Because the skill score is a ratio between the win rate of no-skill players and maximum skill players, the mathematical definition of the skill score for a specific player role in a game is **the maximum proportion of the win rate of that player role that can be attributed to skill**.
 Essentially if you play optimally in a game, the skill score tells you what proportion of your wins can be attributed to skill.

 This is a useful measurement if we're interested in the theoretical strategic limits of a game.
 But for  more "human-centric" applications, like designing board games that'll be popular with the general public or finding a casual board game to bring to a party, using the skill score derived from the optimal and random strategies may not be as helpful.
-Calculating the skill score based on the best human strategies and the worst human strategies may give a better picture of the skill expression in a game, if played by humans.

 For example let's say in a particular single-player game, the optimal win rate is 90% and the random win rate is 30%.
 However the win rate for casual players is averaged to be 40% while the win rate for professional players is averaged to be 60%.
-Using the win rates of casual players and professional players would give us a skill score of 2/3rds which may be a more realistic measure of the maximum proportion of the win rate of human players that can be attributed to above-average (better than casual) skill.
+Using the win rates of casual players and professional players would give us a skill score of 2/3rds, which may be a more realistic measure of the maximum proportion of the win rate for human players that can be attributed to above-average skill (i.e. players that have skill in this game would be considered non-casual players).
+Calculating the skill score based on human strategies this way may give a better picture of the skill expression in a game, if played by humans.

-The optimal and random strategies are strategies that are at the limit of the spectrum in terms of skill.
-But for most games, the strategy of the least-skilled human players will most likely be better than the random strategy, and the strategy of the best-skilled human players will be worse than the optimal strategy.
+How would "human strategies" compare to the strategies at the theoretical limits of skill?
+For most games, the strategy of the least-skilled human players will most likely be better than the random strategy, and the strategy of the best-skilled human players will most likely be worse than the optimal strategy.

 Practically speaking, a no-skill human player would still have human "common sense" despite having 0 experience in a game before, and thus would never make purely detrimental moves that have no benefit whatsoever.
 In our example of blackjack, any human playing this game would have the "common sense" to never hit if their hand has a sum of 8; yet the random strategy will hit 50% of the time in this situation.
 One could argue that employing a random strategy with the exception of always staying if the sum of your hand is 8, is by human standards, a no-skill strategy; the 8-sum condition is a result of logically reasoning with the rules of the game, and not some advanced theory.
 This no-skill "human" strategy performs objectively better than the random strategy, and may be a better representation of what the win rate of a no-skill player is for this game, if it's played by humans.

-On the flip side, human players will never be able to implement optimal strategies for complex games like chess and Go.
+On the flip side, human players will never be able to implement the optimal strategies for complex games like chess and Go.
 Therefore it makes more sense to use the strategy of the best professional human player in the world to calculate the optimal win rate of the maximum-skill player for this game, if it's played by humans.

 This "human-centric" skill score would then be defined as follows: